 Confusion or Disorientation

 Overhydration or water toxicity can lead you to feel confused and disoriented as your body fights to rebalance your internal systems.
 Lowering the sodium concentration in your bloodstream by drinking too much water can cause your brain to swell, leaving you feeling disoriented or confused about simple tasks or where you are.
-Take note of your symptoms and reach out to your doctor in case of an emergency so you can replenish the sodium lost right away.
+Take note of your symptoms of overhydration and reach out to your doctor in case of an emergency so you can replenish the sodium lost right away.

 Call Your Water Hydration Experts